Search intensifies for missing Connecticut woman Jennifer Dulos

-New Canaan police say 50-year-old Jennifer Dulos was last seen driving a 2017 black Chevrolet Suburban in New Canaan.
+New Canaan police say 50-year-old Jennifer Dulos was last seen driving a 2017 black Chevrolet Suburban in New Canaan, shortly after dropping her children off at school.

+"It's a heartbreaking situation," family spokesperson Carrie Luft said.
+"We're all incredibly concerned, but we are very hopeful that Jennifer will come back to us safe and sound."

+Dulos had filed for divorce from her husband Fotis Dulos in 2017 and moved into her house in New Caanan, which is currently guarded by a police officer, its garage doors had clearly been dusted for fingerprints.

+"Jennifer is an incredibly kind person," Luft said.
+"She is very gracious and gentle and thoughtful, and she cares deeply for her children."

+Those children are now being cared for by their grandmother in New York City, as police embark on their sixth day of searching.

-Police are now in their fifth day of searching, and the current focus is on a portion of Waveny Park, where Norwalk police brought in a drone to search over a heavily wooded area filled with trails and a pond.
+The current focus is on the 300-acre Waveny Park, where Norwalk police brought in a drone to search over a heavily wooded area filled with trails and a pond.

 "I hope there is a more positive outcome, and they don't find her here," said Caroline Garrity, with the Waveny Park Conservancy.
 "But I hope she is alright."